What is company culture?

 Zoom Video Communications

-The Happy Crew played a huge part in Zoom being recognised by Comparably as the work culture with the happiest employees.”
+The Happy Crew played a huge part in Zoom being recognized by Comparably as the work culture with the happiest employees.”

 – Lynne Oldham, Chief People Officer